TeamAmeriFrance/Guide-API/README.md

 ## Developer Information
 The original information from Guide-API can be found [here](http://guide-api.readthedocs.org/en/latest/).
-The fork is still very similar
+The fork is still very similar.

+If you need any assistance adding your own guide book, or if you are missing a feature, create an issue here.

 ## Setup